QuantumJulia/.github/profile/README.md

-## Quantum Julia
+## Snowflurry SDK

-Quantum Julia is a collection of open-source tools for quantum computing and quantum informaiton science written in Julia Lang.
+Snowflurry is a collection of open-source tools for quantum computing and quantum informaiton science.
 This project is sponsored by [Anyon Systems](https://www.anyonsys.com).